tanfwong/rfsoc_notes/_sources/ch4/functions.md

   ```

+* More detailed discussions about top-level function interfaces will
+  be provided in {numref}`sec:kernel_intf`.

 ## Function Inlining
 * Inlining a function is a standard C++ optimization technique that
   dissolves the function logic into the calling function.
 In HLS,